Geophysics & Planetary Science

-The Geophysics & Planetary Sciences concentration is a joint major between the Earth & Environment and Astronomy departments.
+The Bachelor of Arts in Geophysics & Planetary Sciences is a joint major between the Earth & Environment and Astronomy departments.
 This multidisciplinary program is built around an array of geology, geophysics, astronomy, physics, and geography courses.
-Students who embark on this joint concentration develop the skills to understand structures and processes on a planetary scale.
-This concentration prepares students for research in geophysics, geodynamics, seismology, and planetary science or careers in science education, management, geotechnical consulting, computing, or writing.
+Students who embark on this joint major develop the skills to understand structures and processes on a planetary scale.
+This major prepares students for research in geophysics, geodynamics, seismology, and planetary science or careers in science education, management, geotechnical consulting, computing, or writing.
 For descriptions of the various courses offered by the Department of Earth & Environment, go to the Courses page.

 - Earth Sciences: One of ES 101 or 105 or 140 or 142 or 144 or GE 104; ES 360

 - Mathematics: MA 123 and MA 124 (or both replaced by MA 127 or MA 129); MA 225